NCSU-DANCE-Research-Group/SHIL/README.md

 ## Environment

 This system was evaluated using Python 3.6.9, 3.7.0, and 3.7.3.
-The packages used and the corresponding versions are listed below:
+The packages used and the corresponding versions are listed below, which can be installed using `pip3 install -r requirements.txt`:

 ```
 joblib==1.1.0